This Course and Program Catalogue is effective from May 2025 to April 2026.

 Course search

-5 Results
+6 Results

 EDLC 101.0: Education Learning Community On Campus

 In this course, first year direct entry Education students will meet as a Learning Community once per week over the course of the fall term.
 Students will be guided by Peer Mentors (upper year Education students) who will help to co-create a sense of belonging to the College of Education and to the wider campus community.
 This 0-credit course will encourage Education students to develop their local understandings of differentiated learning and professionalism in the context of their local learning environment at the University of Saskatchewan.
-To achieve these ends, each Learning Community will learn about and engage with educational partners and faculty members who will connect conceptual ideas with examples and innovations that exist in schools.
+To achieve these ends, each Learning Community will learn about and engage with educational partners, staff, and faculty members who will connect conceptual ideas with examples and innovations that exist in schools.

 Weekly hours: 1 Seminar/Discussion hours